 The Weill Cornell Medicine (WCM) Klinefelter Syndrome Care Center offers multidisciplinary care for children and adults with Klinefelter syndrome.
 Co-directed by Dr. Peter Schlegel of Urology and Dr. Lilian Cohen of Medical Genetics, our program brings together a broad team of experts to offer our patients comprehensive evaluation and subspecialty care.
 Our goal is to provide the best care based on advances in health information and evidence-based treatment.
+We are part of the Association of X and Y Variations (AXYS) and the AXYS Clinic Consortium with ongoing efforts to improve clinical care, education, and research.

 What is Klinefelter Syndrome?